mrbooshehri/my_devops-journey/docker/README.md

 1. Docker engine latest version
 1. The IP address of nodes
 1. Set different hostname on each node
-1. Open the folloing ports
+1. Open the folioing ports
 	1. TCP port 2377 for cluster management communications
 	1. TCP and UDP port 7946 for communication among nodes
 	1. UDP port 4789 for overlay network traffic

-The proccess of building a swarm called initializing a swarm, and the high level proccess is this:
+The process of building a swarm called initializing a swarm, and the high level process is this:
 ```
 	Initialize the first manager node > Join additional manager nodes >
 	Join worker nodes > Done.